Portrait of the writer as a young dodo. Pan-F, Bronica SQ, self portrait taken June 2020 - you can see me squeezing the shutter release bulb.

 14: What goes around comes around

 This is an old one, but it does sort of work.
 Consistently show some kindness, and it will eventually come back to you.
 Or at least, it's a good adage to ascribe to, even if there is scant evidence of it working.
 We live in Hope.
+An alternative wording to this would be 'pay it forward', which I believe is quite a popular saying in the States.

 15: Every time you lose your temper, it's a missed opportunity to have dealt with the situation better.*